michalisfot/message-processing-system/README.md

 - **publishToExchange(int $num)**: Makes requests to an external API, processes the response and publishes a message to a RabbitMQ exchange with a valid routing key.
 It takes one argument that defines the number of requests and therefore messages to publish to the RabbitMQ exchange.
 - **consumeFromQueue(int $num)**: Consumes messages from a RabbitMQ queue.
 The callback ivokes the MessageService which processes the message and stores it into the database.
 It takes one argument that defines the number of messages to consume from the RabbitMQ queue.

 <b>MessageService</b>: A service that is ivoked by the callback defined in the RabbitMQ queue.
 It implements the <b>ConsumerInterface::execute</b> method.
 This method consumes the message from the queue, processes it and stores it into the database.
-If the number of messages is bigger that the queue size it will throw a timeout exception after 15 seconds.

 <b>HexConverter</b>: A helper service that converts a big integer in hexadeciman format to its decimal format.
 This service is required as the default <b>hexdec()</b> PHP function can't handle big integers.